 GPO Catalog is a database of most of the U.S. government documents available in libraries.
 Some of them are available electronically.

-Congressional Research Service Reports contains some (but not all) of the research requested by members of Congress, covering every area potentially of interest to lawmakers.
+Congressional Research Service Reports contains most of the research requested by members of Congress, covering every area potentially of interest to lawmakers.